Attraction 13 / 22

 Venetian Towers

-A wide avenue, the Avinguda de la Reina María Christina, is flanked by two towers and leads to the Magic fountain and the Palau National at the Montjuïc.
+A wide avenue, the Avinguda de la Reina María Christina, is flanked by two towers and leads to the Magic Fountain and the Palau Nacional at the Montjuïc.
 The avenue is often used for trade fairs.

-The 47m / 154ft high towers are modeled on the Bell Tower at the St. Mark's Square in Venice.
-They were built by Ramon Raventós for the 1929
+The 47 m. / 154 ft. high towers are modeled on the Bell Tower of the St. Mark’s Basilica in Venice.
+They were built by Ramon Raventós for the 1929 International Exhibition.

 Arenas de Barcelona